Tel Aviv revelling in gay tourism boom

-TEL AVIV Less than an hour away but a world apart from traditional places of pilgrimage in the Holy Land, Israel's free-wheeling city of Tel Aviv has become a Mediterranean hotspot for gay tourism.
+TEL AVIV, Jan 24 Less than an hour away but a world apart from traditional places of pilgrimage in the Holy Land, Israel's free-wheeling city of Tel Aviv has become a Mediterranean hotspot for gay tourism.

 "Tel Aviv is hot right now because it's unique," said Adir Steiner, who coordinates gay pride events for the city.